 Good garden decor can be used as subtle feng shui cures.
 Think of the bagua energies needed in each area and match your garden decor accordingly.
 For example, an outdoor fountain with floating golden bells is excellent for the money and abundance energy (southeast), while a metal sculpture of a turtle is a great protection feng shui cure for the north of your garden.
 If you want to create a play area for your children in the garden, west feng shui area is recommended, as it is connected to the energy of children and creativity.

 Wind chimes are a wonderful addition to any garden, as their gentle sound creates healing feng shui vibrations in the air.
 There are a variety of wind chimes on the market, from metal to bamboo, with various symbols, colors, and numbers of strings.
 While each element of the wind chime design is important, in particular, the sound of the chime is always a deciding factor.

 Feng Shui Colors

 Working with feng shui colors is a great way to emphasize various feng shui rhythms in your garden.
-In feng shui, color is used according to the five elements theory, and you can bring healing harmony and joy to your garden by choosing colors that emphasize specific energies, such as, for example, the Fire energy in the south with red or purple flower colors, or Earth energy in the Southwest with light yellow color.
+In feng shui, color is used according to the five elements theory, and you can bring healing harmony and joy to your garden by choosing colors that emphasize specific energies, such as, for example, the fire energy in the south with red or purple flower colors, or earth energy in the southwest with a light yellow color.

-Enjoy creating your feng shui garden and bring items, colors and nature elements that bring you pleasure to look at.
+Enjoy creating your feng shui garden and bring items, colors, and natural elements that bring you pleasure to look at.
 The more joyful energy you put into your garden, the more joyful and healing energy the garden will reflect back to you, as well as to your home.